primal100/django_postgres_extensions/docs/intro.rst

 .. warning::

-    Although it generally should work on other versions, Django Postgres Extensions has been tested with Python 3.6 and Django 1.10.5.
+    Although it generally should work on other versions, Django Postgres Extensions has been tested with Python 2.7.12, Python 3.6 and Django 1.10.5.

 Installation
 -------------